jricks117/tw_folio/Basic Programming Concepts with LabVIEW.md

 Most beginner guides to programming languages begin with simple strings, so I will follow that example and show you a simple string output in LabVIEW.

 To begin, open a new VI in LabVIEW with **CTRL+N** from the splash screen.
-This will open two windows: the Front Panel and the Block Diagram.
+This will open two windows: the Front Panel and the Block Diagram, as seen in the image below.

 ![blank front panel](images/strings_front%20panel.png)